fantasyland101/boatdrone/README.md

 ```
 gpsmon
 ```
-the websocketservers are realy unsecure so only use them on trusted networks.
+The websocketservers are realy unsecure so only use them on trusted networks.
 In my case i use a 4g-phone as a internet hotspot.
+#### running the websocketservers:
 ```
 	cd boatdrone/backend
 	python3 testgps.py    (I spam this comand until my usb-gps device wake up and python stops throwing errors)